 How to Open CPIO Files on Mac

 UnFox opens CPIO archive files on Mac by extracting their contents to a regular folder.
-CPIO (copy in/out) is a Unix archive format used internally by RPM packages, Linux initramfs images, and macOS system components. macOS does not provide a graphical CPIO extractor, but UnFox handles the format with drag and drop simplicity.
+CPIO (copy in/out) is a Unix archive format used internally by RPM packages, Linux initramfs images, and macOS system components. macOS does not provide a graphical CPIO extractor, but UnFox is a free archive extractor for Mac that handles the format with drag and drop simplicity.

 What Is a CPIO File and Where Is It Used?